ruinogenesis/ICT111-Gravity-MVP/docs/user-persona.md

 RSU student who must sell higher-value used items (furniture, appliances, textbooks) under time pressure before leaving the university.

 ## 3. Background and Context
-- **Where the problem happens:** In and around RSU dorms and nearby apartments, at the end of the semester when she must clear her room before her flight home.
+- **Where the problem happens:** In and around the apartments and condos around RSU, at the end of the semester when she must clear her room before her flight home.
 - **When it usually happens:** During move-out (graduation / end of contract) and, on the buyer side, during move-in at the start of each term.
 Pain peaks in a 1–2 week window.
-- **Digital tools already used:** Facebook buy/sell groups, LINE dorm and class groups, Instagram stories, word of mouth, and the physical dorm noticeboard.
+- **Digital tools already used:** Facebook buy/sell groups, LINE apartment and class group chats, Instagram stories, word of mouth, and the physical condo friend groups.
 Comfortable with mobile web forms, search, and chat apps.

 ## 4. Goals
 - Sell a desk, mini fridge, and textbooks within a few days and recover some money instead of throwing items away (E02, E03).